Aleo-DevRel-Ambas/zero-to-zk/src/learn/network/concensus.md

 A certificate is created after the sender collects `n - f` signatures from different validators and send this certificate back to all other validators.
 This certificate is then used as refernece in the next round.

+Whenever a certificate is received, it means the block will be available for download.
+Therefore, certificate is often referred as a proof of availability and thus ensuring data availabilitiy.

 ![Narwhal2](./images/Narwhal2.png)
 Diagram 8: A round in Narwhal
 image from https://www.youtube.com/watch?v=NGOXVSFzYdI

 ![Narwhal3](./images/Narwhal3.png)
-Diagram 8: Another view of a round image from https://www.youtube.com/watch?v=NGOXVSFzYdI
+Diagram 9: Another view of a round
+image from https://www.youtube.com/watch?v=NGOXVSFzYdI